getreu/tp-note/doc/source/tp-note--manual.md

 1. Make the directory `C:\Windows\tp-note\` and move `tp-note.exe`
    into it.

-2. Open the *notepad* editor and paste the following registry-key into it.
+2. Open the *notepad* text editor and paste the following registry-key into it.

         Windows Registry Editor Version 5.00